-Our risk assessment supports the planning of sufficient work to enable us to deliver a safe conclusion on arrangements to secure value for money and enables us to determine the nature and extent of further work that may be required.
+Our risk assessment helps us to plan enough work for us to deliver a safe conclusion on arrangements to secure value for money, and enables us to determine the nature and extent of any further work that may be required.
+If we do not identify any significant risks there is no requirement to carry out further work.

-Our overall risk assessment has therefore considered both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.
-This has not identified any risks which we view as relevant to our value for money conclusion.
-Should our detailed risk assessment change as the audit progresses we will notify the Committee at the earliest opportunity.
+Our risk assessment has therefore considered both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.

+We have not identified any risks which we view as significant to our value for money conclusion at this point.